Alterplay/APAddressBook/README.md

 Thanks to [leomdivani](https://github.com/leomdivani) for pull request

+* Fixed missing 'APSocialProfile' in Swift bridging-file

+Thanks to [A M Leszkiewicz](https://github.com/amleszk) for pull request

 **Version 0.1.4**
 * Changed the definition of APAddressBookAccess to use NS_ENUM so that Swift knows how to convert APAddressBookAccess for bridging.